andreas-prouza/ibm-i-build/README.md

 I also use the "Work with Actions" to show a list of changed sources which would be compiled

+## RDi & RSYNC
+Like in vscode you can also define in RDi (Menu: Run --> External Tools --> External Tools Configurations --> create a new "Program" konfiguration).

+Detailed information will follow.

 ## VSCode or RDi & GNU Make

 Also in both IDEs you can define own build commands where I put the ```gmake all``` command in it.